Nothing-Developer-Programme/GlyphMatrix-Developer-Kit/README.md

 #### Handling the "Change" Event

-Glyph Touch relevant event is handled using GlyphToy class.
-To react with user's interaction to the Glyph Touch, you must create a `Handler` to process the event and a `Messenger` to communicate with the system.
+Glyph Button relevant event is handled using GlyphToy class.
+To react with user's interaction to the Glyph Button, you must create a `Handler` to process the event and a `Messenger` to communicate with the system.
 The `IBinder` from this `Messenger` must be returned by your `onBind()` method.

 The code below shows how to receive and handle the event, in this case the long press (change) event.